AbdelaliEch/Coding-Challenge-Data-Engineer/README.md

 - `docker-compose.yml`
   Docker setup to run PostgreSQL and pgAdmin for easy database management.

-- `data_population/`
+- `populate_database.sql`
-  Mockaroo-generated datasets simulating 12 months of users, products, and events data.
+  SQL script to create and fill users, products, and events tables with 12 months of related e-commerce data.

 - `part1/`
   - `queries.sql` — SQL queries for Part I.